getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 Here, the inner `` `${who}s` `` interpolated string literal was a little bit nicer convenience for us when combining the `who` variable with the `"s"` string, as opposed to `who + "s"`.
 There will be cases that nesting interpolated string literals is helpful, but be wary if you find yourself doing that kind of thing often, or if you find yourself nesting several levels deep.

 If that's the case, the odds are good that your string value production could benefit from some abstractions.

+**Warning:** As a word of caution, be very careful about the readability of your code with such new found power.
+Just like with default value expressions and destructuring assignment expressions, just because you *can* do something doesn't mean you *should* do it.
+Never go so overboard with new ES6 tricks that your code becomes more clever than you or your other team members.

 #### Expression Scope